Reviews You Can Rely On

 What Other Backcountry Ski Boots Should You Consider?

-The Scarpa Maestrale RS is well balanced and affordable, making it an easy choice for the most recent application of our budget award.
-Other boots, like the Tecnica Zero G Tour Pro or the resort-tuned Lange XT3 120, definitely ski better on the way down.
-There are other boots that weigh less and offer better uphill performance, like the Scarpa F1 LT.
+The Scarpa Maestrale RS is a well-balanced, all-around touring boot.
+Other boots, like the Tecnica Zero G Tour Pro or the resort-tuned Lange XT3 120, definitely ski better.
+There are also other boots that weigh less and offer better uphill performance, like the Scarpa F1 XT.
 But for the balance of price and performance, it's tough to beat the Maestrale RS.
+There was a time when we recommended it as a budget pick.
+At full retail price, that is no longer the case.
+Comparatively, you can nearly match the performance of the RS and save hundreds of dollars with the award-winning La Sportiva Vega.

 Jediah Porter